Gaerax/DACT/index.md

 ![Diagram2](https://user-images.githubusercontent.com/98060724/150404254-7e85ae22-8106-4c35-8fe8-22d69a45c2b2.JPG)

 This economy would not immediately make us rich, or replace our existing income streams.
-It will mostly just be a fun way to reward our supportors and play around with the technology.
+It will mostly just be a fun way to reward our supportors and get more community engagement.
 However, over time, as more people get involved and this economy grows, demand for the token will rise.

 ## How will creators make money with this?
 The token will be worthless when it is created.
 It's value will come from it's use, and its price will go up as demand for the token grows.
 Tokens are are a [zero sum game](https://en.wikipedia.org/wiki/Zero-sum_game) Which basically means the price goes up when people want to buy, and down when people want to sell.
 So the questions are "Who wants to buy?
 Who wants to sell?
 And why?"
 It is basic supply and demand.